cs1302uga/cs1302-ce07/README.md

    |-----------------------|----------------------------------|----------------------------|------------|
    |-----------------------|----------------------------------|----------------------------|------------|

-   The "Depends On" column should list any Java types under the `cs1302.ce07` package that the file is dependent upon.
+   The "Depends On" column should list any Java types in the `cs1302.ce07` package that the file is dependent upon.

 1. Make sure you are in the `cs1302-ce07` directory.